 The Commission incorporates its findings on Coastal Act consistency at this point as if set forth in full.
 These findings address and respond to all public comments regarding potential significant adverse environmental effects of the project that were received prior to preparation of the staff report.
 As discussed in detail above, project alternatives and mitigation measures have been considered and incorporated into the project.
 Five types of mitigation actions include those that are intended to avoid, minimize, rectify, reduce, or compensate for significant impacts of development.
-Mitigation measures required as part of this coastal development permit include the avoidance of impacts to ESHA through siting and clustering structures and prohibiting the removal of native vegetation prior to commencement of construction.
-Mitigation measures required to minimize impacts include requiring drainage best management practices (water quality), interim erosion control (water quality and ESHA), limiting lighting (ESHA and visual), restricting structure color (visual resources), and requiring future improvements to be considered through a CDP.
+Mitigation measures required as part of this coastal development permit amendment include the avoidance of impacts to ESHA through clustering structures, prohibiting development outside of the approved development area as required by the open space easement, and prohibiting the removal of native vegetation prior to commencement of construction.
+Mitigation measures required to minimize impacts include requiring the retirement of one TDC, drainage best management practices (water quality), interim erosion control (water quality and ESHA), limiting lighting (ESHA and visual), restricting structure color (visual resources), and requiring future improvements to be considered through a CDP.
 Finally, the habitat impact mitigation condition is a measure required to compensate for impacts to ESHA.
 As conditioned, there are no feasible alternatives or feasible mitigation measures available, beyond those required, which would substantially lessen any significant adverse impact that the activity may have on the environment.
 Therefore, the Commission finds that the proposed project, as conditioned to mitigate the identified impacts, can be found to be consistent with the requirements of the Coastal Act to conform to CEQA.